unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 [![View in ChartLab](Images/button.png)](https://apps.axibase.com/chartlab/08e6e6f0)

-To summarize, the **Great Recession** seems to have had the following effects on each of the datasets:
+To summarize the effects of the Great Recession in three parts:

 * Decrease in total compensation for the state of Iowa
 * Decrease in total number of non-farm employees in the state of Iowa